nulljosh/reecehaus/README.md

-# LITERALLY CAPITAL LLC
-- Shorting AAs
-- Caring and consulting
-- Law, options, securities, swaps
-- Analyzing bubbles + trends
+# piña colada capital 🍹

-&copy; Literally Capital 2024
+&copy; piña colada capital 2024